wmjordan/SharpMuPDF/readme.md

 # Sharp MuPDF

-Sharp MuPDF demonstats how to compile MuPDF source code into a dynamic link library and consume its functionality in .NET.
+Sharp MuPDF demonstrates how to compile MuPDF source code into a dynamic link library and consume its functionality in .NET.

 ## Compile